Already using Zoom? You don't need another file-sharing app.

 - Recipient experience

-- Portal-based with verification — non-native UX.
+- Portal-based with verification — requires navigating a separate platform.

 - Zoom integration